oipika/CPS-Limit-v1/README.md

 Spigot Plugin which limits the rate a minecraft player can interact with the world to lessen the advantage of cheats such as autoclickers.

+## Disclaimer

+This version of the plugin in unmaintained and will not be updated.
+If you would like to use a much better version thats been fully recoded for better performance, accuracy, & maintainability, check out our spigot page for the new one.

 ## Installation

 1) Download the zip file & extract the content